EternityForest/LazyMesh/README.md

     10dbm extra loss on wifi.

 16 bytes routing ID:
-    Changes every hour, derived from the channel PSK bye a hash.
+    Changes every hour, derived from the channel PSK byte a hash.
     The PSK just the 16 byte SHA256 of the password.
+    The group key is the 16 byte sha256 of a different password, or just the same as the psk if no group is being used.

-    The routing ID is the SHA256 of:
+    The first 12 bytes are the first 12 bytes of the  SHA256 of:
         The letter 'r'
+        The count of hours since 1970 as a 32 bit unsigned int the group key

+    The remaining 4 bytes are the last 4 bytes of the  SHA256 of:
+        The letter 'r'
         The count of hours since 1970 as a 32 bit unsigned int the PSK

+    If the group key and psk are the same, then the whole thing is equivalent to if you'd just hashed ('r'+hours+group key).

+    The separate group key is so that multiple channels can route together and save space in routing tables or OpenDHT connection lists.

 8 Bytes random entropy: